 Please follow the BOM and these instructions and don’t populate from the PCB alone.
 Also sometimes we cannot get the exact pictured components, so please look over your parts and check the codes first.

 Please note: this build MUST BE DONE WITH LEAD SOLDER.

 Start with the diodes as shown below, then turn over on a firm surface to solder, then clip your leads.
 Diodes are polarized components so you must match the black stripe on your diodes with the white stripe on the PCB silkscreen.
-Please note that D4 is a 1n34A Germanium diode!
+Please note that D4 is an SD103C diode.
 The S&H portion of the circuit will not work unless you use this exact diode.
 This diode should have a voltage drop of ~.3 volts.

 Populate first, then turn over on a firm surface to solder and clip leads.
 Using a flat rigid card or another PCB can help hold the resistors in place as you turn the board over.

 Place the IC Sockets by aligning the notch with the notch graphic on the PCB Silk Screen.
 Turn over on a flat surface and solder into place.